Lincoln, Nebraska: Sports

 Lincoln is home to the University of Nebraska's sports teams, the Cornhuskers.
 In total, the university fields 22 men's and women's teams in 14 NCAA Division I sports.
 Nebraska football began play in 1890.
-Among the 128 Division I-A football progran, Nebraska is one of nine to have won 900 or more games.
+Of the 128 Division I-A football teams, Nebraska is one of nine to have won 900 or more games.
 Notable coaches include Tom Osborne and Bob Devaney.
-Devaney coached from 1962–1972 and the university's indoor arena, the Bob Devaney Sports Center, was named for him.
-Obsborne coached from 1972-1997.
+Devaney coached from 1962 to 1972; the university's indoor arena, the Bob Devaney Sports Center, is named for him.
+Osborne coached from 1972 to 1997.

 Other sports teams are the Nebraska Wesleyan Prairie Wolves, an NCAA Division III University; the Lincoln Saltdogs, an American Association independent minor league baseball team; the Lincoln Stars, a USHL junior ice hockey team; and the No Coast Derby Girls, a member of the Women's Flat Track Derby Association.

+Lincoln Airpark hosts SCCA Solo Nationals each September.

 Parks and recreation

 Lincoln has an extensive park system, with over 131 individual parks connected by a 248 mi system of recreational trails, a 2.3 mi system of bike lanes and a 1.3 mi system of cycle tracks.
 The MoPac Trail is a bicycling, equestrian and walking trail built on an abandoned Missouri Pacific Railroad corridor which runs for 27 mi from the University of Nebraska's Lincoln campus eastward to Wabash, Nebraska.

 Regional parks include Antelope Park from S. 23rd and "N" Streets to S. 33rd Street and Sheridan Boulevard, Bicentennial Cascade Fountain, Hamann Rose Garden, Lincoln Children's Zoo, Veterans Memorial Garden, and Holmes Park at S. 70th Street and Normal Boulevard.
 Pioneers Park includes the Pioneers Park Nature Center at S. Coddington Avenue and W. Calvert Streets.

 Community parks include Ballard Park, Bethany Park, Bowling Lake Park, Densmore Park, Erwin Peterson Park, Fleming Fields, Irvingdale Park, Mahoney Park, Max E. Roper Park, Oak Lake Park, Peter Pan Park, Pine Lake Park, Sawyer Snell Park, Seacrest Park, Tierra Briarhurst, University Place Park and Woods Park.

 Other notable parks include Iron Horse Park, Lincoln Community Foundation Tower Square, Nine Mile Prairie owned by the University of Nebraska Foundation, Sunken Gardens, Union Plaza, and Wilderness Park.
 Smaller neighborhood parks are scattered throughout the city.
 Additionally, there are five public recreation centers, nine outdoor public pools and five public golf courses not including private facilities in Lincoln.